newyork-anthonyng/articles/tests/002_snapshots/article.md

 Snapshot all the things

 This article is about using Jest's snapshot feature.
-Video about Jest snapshots https://www.youtube.com/watch?v=HAuXJVI_bUs&t=1s
+Watch this awesome talk about Jest snapshots (https://www.youtube.com/watch?v=HAuXJVI_bUs&t=1s) which does a better job than me.

-Annoying thing about tests is maintaining them
+One of the most annoying thing about tests for me is maintaining them.

-You want to keep tests DRY
+I find there are many times where I change one line of code which breaks a dozen tests.
+It takes me more time to update the tests than it does to update the source code.

+Your source code should be DRY, but your test code should also be DRY.
-But DRY in the sense that you do not have to fix multiple broken tests after a code change
+It should be DRY in the sense that you don't have to repeat yourself when you are fixing your tests.
+Maintaining your tests shouldn't be painful.

+This is where snapshot tests come in.
-Take a look at this example
+Let's take a look at a painful test setup.

 ## Include code snippets of tests without snapshot tests

 Notice how many tests would break if we changed the text inside our <h1> tag.
 Or if we decided to change the <h1> tag to a <h3> tag.